0xZ0F/Z0FCourse_ReverseEngineering/0x000-Introduction/0x002-Setup.md

 Some other good software you may want to take a look at some time is Hopper, Radare, and Binary Ninja.
 Of those, only Radare is free.
 Hopper has a free version but you can only use it for a certain amount of time.

 ## Target Software:
-All of the files you will need are in [FilesNeeded](../FilesNeeded).
+All of the target software that I wrote and is used in this course can be found in [FilesNeeded](../FilesNeeded).

 **Warning: The files may change over time.
 I will try to update the course as needed.**